nim-lang/website/jekyll/_posts/2020-10-21-one-web-framework-to-rule-over-all-fashions.md

 The topic of today is to extend `Prologue` with the powerful macros outside the web framework.

-If you love `Flask` web framework, you may prefer the fashion below which uses `pragmas` to simulate decorator.
+If you love `Flask` web framework, you may prefer the fashion below which uses pragmas to simulate decorators.

 The core codebase is **just 4 lines**: